Whether you’re planning your ceremony or just getting started, here’s everything you need to know.

 Yes, if you’d like.
 Rehearsal attendance is available as an add-on and helps everyone feel comfortable before the big day.

 Yes!
-Vow renewals are some of my favorite celebrations — they carry such depth and tenderness.
+Vow renewals are some of my favorite ceremonies to officiate.
+There’s something powerful about a couple choosing each other all over again.
 I offer both simple and fully personalized ceremonies.

 Life happens.
 If your date changes, I’ll do everything I can to adjust and honor your new plans.
 Deposits can be applied to your rescheduled date, depending on availability.